 Diphenhydramine Liquid Dosage Calculator

-Enter Diphenhydramine Concentration of the Liquid Medication (From Label)
+Enter Diphenhydramine Concentration of the Liquid Medication

 Maximum Dosage (in teaspoons):

-Generally speaking, pets under 10 pounds should get liquid, while dogs over 15 pounds should get pills.
-For dogs weighing between 10–15 pounds, it's often easiest to give them their dose using a half or whole pill, but some may require or do better with the liquid form.
+Generally speaking, pets under 10 pounds should get liquid, while pets over 15 pounds should get pills.
+For pets weighing between 10–15 pounds, it's often easiest to give them their dose using a half or whole pill, but some may require or do better with the liquid form.

-To determine your dog's dose in pills, simply multiply their weight (in pounds) by 1 to find their low-end dose in milligrams, and multiply their weight (in pounds) by 2 to find their maximum dose (again, in milligrams).
+To determine your pet's dose in pills, simply multiply their weight (in pounds) by 1 to find their low-end dose in milligrams, and multiply their weight (in pounds) by 2 to find their maximum dose (again, in milligrams).
 Give them a dose that falls within that range, using whatever combination of whole and half pills it takes to get you to a dose within the dose range you've just calculated.

-For example, if your dog weighs 40 pounds, their dose range would be between 40 mg and 80 mg.
+For example, if your pet weighs 40 pounds, their dose range would be between 40 mg and 80 mg.
 You then look at the medication box to find out how many milligrams (mg) of diphenhydramine is in each pill and give them the combination of full and half pills that gets them within that dose range.

-But What If You Don't Have Benadryl, or Your Pet Has a Known Allergy to It?
+What If You Don't Have Benadryl, or Your Pet Has a Known Allergy to It?